abu-naser/abu-naser.github.io/_pages/about.md

 In my Ph.D. research project, I have designed and implemented a secure, fast communication library (CryptMPI) for parallel computing architecture on top of MPICH and MVAPICH using the C programming language.
 In CryptMPI, I have optimized both point-to-point and collective communication routines.
 I used pre-computation, multi-threading, pipelining, and novel algorithms to optimize the performance of CryptMPI in many-core systems.
 All my works are publicly available on Github.
 At Argonne National Lab, I have gained experience working with GPUs.
 I worked to identify reasons for GPU to GPU communication bottleneck in a Partitioned Global Address Space (PGAS) library using benchmarking, profiling, debugging, and analyzing program critical paths.
 These works give me a solid foundation in Parallel and Distributed Systems for High-Performance Computing.

 In addition to that, I have experience working on system security projects.
 For example, I have designed and implemented a memory vulnerabilities detection and prevention system.
 In another project, worked on an LLC cache side-channel defense project for HPC applications on a multi-tenant cloud environment.
-I also have 11 years of work experience including 1+ years of software development industry experience and am familiar with software development lifecycle (SDLC), and tools.

 ### Publications